Brian Fitzpatrick (American politician): Immigration

 In 2017, Fitzpatrick was critical of President Obama's executive order establishing the DACA program, but said the immigration system was broken.
 In a 2018 debate, he said he supported a path to citizenship for DREAMers, but that "any immigration reform package has to deal with border security."
 In 2019, he voted for the American Dream and Promise Act, which included no new border security measures.

 Fitzpatrick opposed Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying, "the president's policy entirely misses the mark."
 In 2025, Fitzpatrick cosponsored the American Families United Act.
+In 2026, Fitzpatrick was a cosponsor of the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

-LGBT rights
+LGBTQ+ rights

-Fitzpatrick supports same-sex marriage.
 In 2019, he co-sponsored and voted for the Equality Act, which would extend anti-discrimination protections to LGBT adults and minors; seven other House Republicans joined him in voting for it and it passed the House 236–173.
 He was one of three Republicans to vote for it in 2021 when it again passed the House.
 In 2022, Fitzpatrick was one of six Republicans to vote for the Global Respect Act, which sanctions foreign persons responsible for violations of internationally recognized human rights against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) individuals, and for other purposes.

+In September 2025, Fitzpatrick co-sponsored the 988 LGBTQ+ Youth Access Act of 2025, a House bill seeking to restore funding to the 988 Suicide and Crisis Lifeline, specifically for LGBTQ+ services.
+The House bill was introduced by House member Raja Krishnamoorthi, and co-sponsored by representatives Mike Lawler, Seth Moulton, and Sharice Davids, with companion legislation introduced in the Senate by Senators Tammy Baldwin and Lisa Murkowski.
+It was supported by the Trevor Project, the American Foundation for Suicide Prevention, the National Alliance on Mental Illness, GLSEN, and the Human Rights Campaign.

+Gay rights

+Fitzpatrick supports same-sex marriage.
 On July 19, 2022, Fitzpatrick and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+When asked in early 2026 whether his fellow Republican politicians should get involved with the Greater Than campaign, which seeks to overturns Obergefell v.
+Hodges, Fitzpatrick said they should only do so by "opposing it," adding, "I support gay marriage."

+Transgender rights

+On December 17, 2025, Fitzpatrick was one of four Republicans to vote against the Protect Children's Innocence Act, which would ban access of gender-affirming care to minors.